edequalsawesome/awesome-random-site-description/README.md

-# Super-Swank Random Description Block
+# Awesome Random Description Block

-Add a block that cycles through different taglines/descriptions each time your page loads or when visitors navigate between pages, because you're a real extra silly goose.
+A WordPress Gutenberg block that displays random site descriptions/taglines.

 ## Description

-The Super-Swank Random Description Block allows you to create a collection of taglines or descriptions that will randomly cycle each time a page is loaded or when visitors navigate between pages.
-It's perfect for adding variety and keeping your site feeling fresh and dynamic.
+The Awesome Random Description Block allows you to create a collection of taglines or descriptions that will randomly cycle each time a page is loaded or when visitors navigate between pages.
+It's perfect for adding dynamic, engaging content to your site header, footer, or any page where you want to showcase different aspects of your brand or message.

-**Features:**
-* Display a random tagline from your collection each time the page loads
-* Manage unlimited taglines in a clean sidebar interface
-* Auto-imports your existing site tagline to get you started quickly
-* Import taglines from CSV and Markdown files
+## Features

+- **Easy Management**: Add, edit, and remove taglines directly from the Gutenberg editor
+- **Bulk Import**: Import multiple taglines at once via text input or CSV file upload
-* Export your taglines as a CSV file for backup or sharing
+- **Export Functionality**: Export your taglines to CSV for backup or sharing
-* Bulk import option for pasting multiple taglines at once
-* Choose to append or replace taglines when importing
-* Caching-resistant implementation ensures taglines actually change
-* Smooth fade-in animation effects (can be toggled on/off)
-* Extensive typography controls (font family, size, weight, line height, etc.)
-* Complete color controls including text, background, and gradients
-* Spacing and border options for perfect positioning
-* Mobile-responsive design
-* Block alignment options (left, center, right, wide, full)
-* Compatible with all WordPress themes
-* Zero impact on page load performance
-* Simple, intuitive interface

-**Great for:**
-* Adding variety to your site header
-* Showcasing different aspects of your business
-* Displaying random quotes or testimonials
-* Creating dynamic and engaging user experiences
+- **Smooth Animations**: Choose from fade, slide, or no animation effects
+- **Responsive Design**: Works beautifully on all device sizes
+- **Accessibility**: Built with proper ARIA labels and semantic HTML
+- **Customizable Styling**: Full support for WordPress theme colors, typography, and spacing
+- **Block Transformations**: Convert between Awesome Random Description and Site Tagline blocks
+- **Performance Optimized**: Lightweight and fast-loading

 ## Installation

+### From WordPress Admin

+1. Go to Plugins > Add New
+2. Search for "Awesome Random Description Block"
+3. Install and activate the plugin

+### Manual Installation

-1. Upload the plugin files to the `/wp-content/plugins/super-swank-random-description-block` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins/awesome-random-description-block` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress
-3. Use the Gutenberg editor to add the 'Super-Swank Random Description' block to your pages or templates
+3. Use the Gutenberg editor to add the 'Awesome Random Description' block to your pages or templates

-4. Add as many taglines as you'd like, and the block will cycle through them randomly
+## Usage

+1. **Add the Block**: Insert the "Awesome Random Description" block from the Gutenberg block inserter
+2. **Add Taglines**: Use the block settings panel to add your taglines one by one, or use the bulk import feature
+3. **Customize**: Adjust typography, colors, spacing, and animation settings to match your theme
+4. **Publish**: Save your page and watch your taglines rotate randomly on each page load

 ## Frequently Asked Questions

-*Can I control which tagline shows up?*

-The plugin is designed to select taglines randomly, ensuring all taglines are shown before repeating any.
-You cannot control which specific tagline appears on a specific page load.

-*Will the same visitor see different taglines?*

-Yes, every time the page refreshes or when a visitor navigates to a different page and back, they'll likely see a different tagline.

-*Can I style each tagline differently?*

-Currently, all taglines in a single block share the same styling.
-However, you can add multiple instances of the block with different styling if needed.

-*Does this work with any theme?*

-Yes, the Super-Swank Random Description Block is designed to work with any WordPress theme that supports Gutenberg blocks.

-*Can I use HTML in my taglines?*

-For security reasons, the plugin escapes HTML content.
-You can use the block's formatting options for styling instead.

----

-== Changelog ==

-= 1.4.1 =
-* Added ARIA attributes to improve accessibility for screen readers
-* Added `aria-live="polite"` attribute to announce content changes
-* Added `role="region"` and descriptive `aria-label` to random description blocks
-* Enhanced user experience for visitors using assistive technologies

-= 1.4.0 =
-* Upgraded to Block API Version 3 for improved editor compatibility
-* Added support for iframed editor context in WordPress 6.3+
-* Enhanced style isolation and compatibility
-* Improved block rendering performance

-= 1.3.2 =
-* Improved button styling in Block Settings panel
-* Added upload icon to Bulk Import button
-* Increased spacing between action buttons for better visual hierarchy
-* Enhanced overall UI consistency in the editor interface

-= 1.3.1 =
-* Fixed spacing styles to properly handle WordPress CSS variables
-* Added animation toggle for fade-in effect
-* Removed block styles panel for simpler interface
-* Improved animation performance with proper reflow handling
-* Updated license from GPL-2.0+ to GPL-3.0+

-= 1.3.0 =
-* Simplified CSS class structure for improved styling and compatibility
-* Updated main block CSS class from `.wp-block-random-description-block-random-description` to `.wp-block-random-description`
-* Improved overall code organization and maintainability

-= 1.2.5 =
-* Restructured plugin folder to conform to WordPress/Gutenberg best practices
-* Improved organization of block assets for better maintainability
-* Implemented class-based approach in PHP code for improved modularity
-* Enhanced build system for optimized asset delivery

-= 1.2.4 =
-* Added auto-import feature that populates your block with the site's existing tagline when first added
-* Improved initial user experience by providing a pre-populated tagline to start with

-= 1.2.3 =
-* Added CSV export functionality: easily download your taglines as a CSV file
-* Export feature provides a simple way to backup your taglines or share them between sites

-= 1.2.2 =
-* Added block transformations: now you can transform between Super-Swank Random Description and Site Tagline blocks
-* This enables better integration with WordPress core blocks

-= 1.2.1 =
-* Improved UI: Fixed vertical alignment of the "Add Tagline" button text with the icon
-* Enhanced button styling for better usability

-= 1.2 =
-* Renamed to Super-Swank Random Description Block
-* Added ability to append or replace taglines when importing
-* Added support for importing taglines from CSV and Markdown files
-* Fixed caching issues that prevented taglines from changing
-* Improved block editor interface

-= 1.0.0 =
-* Initial release

-== Upgrade Notice ==

-= 1.3.1 =
-This update fixes spacing styles to properly handle WordPress CSS variables and adds a toggle for animation effects.
-If you're using custom spacing settings, they should now work correctly.
-Also updates the plugin license to GPL-3.0+.

-= 1.3.0 =
-This update simplifies the CSS class structure, making it easier to style the block with custom CSS.
-If you have any custom styles targeting the old class name, please update them to use the new simplified class name.

-= 1.2.5 =
-This update includes a major restructuring of the plugin codebase to follow modern WordPress development best practices, resulting in improved performance and maintainability.

-= 1.2.4 =
-This update automatically imports your existing site tagline when adding the block for the first time, giving you a better starting experience.

-= 1.2.3 =
-This update adds CSV export functionality, allowing you to download your taglines as a file for backup or sharing between sites.

-= 1.2.2 =
-This update adds block transformation capabilities, allowing you to convert between Super-Swank Random Description blocks and WordPress Site Tagline blocks.

-= 1.2.1 =
-This update includes UI improvements for better usability and visual consistency.

-= 1.2 =
-This update adds CSV and Markdown import functionality, fixes caching issues, and has a super-swank new name!

-= 1.0.0 =
-Initial release

-== How to Use ==

-1. **Add the Block**: Insert the "Super-Swank Random Description" block from the Gutenberg block inserter
-2. **Add Taglines**: Type in as many different taglines as you'd like
-3. **Style Your Block**: Use the block's formatting controls to customize typography, colors, spacing, etc.
-4. **Advanced Options**: Configure animation settings and other options in the sidebar
-5. **Bulk Import**: For adding many taglines at once, use the bulk import feature in the sidebar
-6. **File Import**: Import taglines directly from CSV or Markdown files
+### How often do the descriptions change?

+The descriptions change each time a page is loaded or refreshed.
+Each visitor will see a random tagline from your collection.

+### Can I use this with any theme?

+Yes, the Awesome Random Description Block is designed to work with any WordPress theme that supports Gutenberg blocks.

+### Can I style the block?

+Absolutely!
+The block supports all WordPress block styling options including:
+- Typography (font size, weight, style)
+- Colors (text and background)
+- Spacing (margin and padding)
+- Alignment options

+### Can I export my taglines?

+Yes, you can export all your taglines to a CSV file using the export button in the block settings.

+### Can I import taglines in bulk?

+Yes, you can import multiple taglines at once by:
+1. Typing or pasting them in the bulk import text area (one per line)
+2. Uploading a CSV file with your taglines

+## Block Transformations

+You can easily convert between block types:
+- **From Site Tagline to Awesome Random Description**: Converts the site tagline into the first tagline in your collection
+- **To Site Tagline from Awesome Random Description**: Converts your first tagline back to a standard Site Tagline block

+## Changelog

+### 1.5.0
+* Renamed plugin to Awesome Random Description Block
+* Updated all branding and references
+* Maintained all existing functionality

+### 1.4.1
+* Improved animation performance and smoothness
+* Enhanced CSS transitions for better user experience
+* Fixed animation timing issues

+### 1.4.0
+* Upgraded to Block API version 3
+* Improved performance and compatibility
+* Enhanced block registration

+### 1.3.0
+* Added smooth animations with fade and slide effects
+* Improved accessibility with ARIA labels
+* Enhanced responsive design
+* Added animation control settings

+### 1.2.5
+* Added bulk import functionality for taglines
+* Added CSV export feature for taglines
+* Improved user interface with better button spacing
+* Enhanced block settings panel organization

+### 1.2.4
+* Added block transformations: now you can transform between Awesome Random Description and Site Tagline blocks
+* Improved block compatibility and performance
+* Enhanced user experience with seamless block conversions

+### 1.2.3
+* Fixed block registration issues
+* Improved compatibility with WordPress 6.4+

+### 1.2.2
+* Renamed to Awesome Random Description Block
+* Improved block icon and description
+* Enhanced user interface

+### 1.2.1
+* Fixed CSS loading issues
+* Improved block styling consistency

+### 1.2.0
+* Complete rewrite as a Gutenberg block
+* Added full block editor support
+* Improved performance and user experience
+* Added comprehensive styling options

+## Block Transformations

+This update adds block transformation capabilities, allowing you to convert between Awesome Random Description blocks and WordPress Site Tagline blocks.

+### How to Transform Blocks

+1. **Select the block** you want to transform
+2. **Click the block options** (three dots) in the toolbar
+3. **Choose "Transform to"** and select your desired block type
+4. **The content will be automatically converted** while preserving your taglines

+### Transformation Details

+- **Site Tagline → Awesome Random Description**: The site tagline becomes your first random tagline
+- **Awesome Random Description → Site Tagline**: Your first tagline becomes the site tagline

+## Getting Started

+1. **Add the Block**: Insert the "Awesome Random Description" block from the Gutenberg block inserter

 For more detailed instructions and examples, visit [our website](https://edequalsaweso.me/random-site-description).